FilipElznic/WebGamePart2/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please follow these steps:

 ### **Development Workflow**